alberand/Blog/content/hc-05_connect_to_linux.md

              └─779 /usr/lib/bluetooth/bluetoothd
 ```

-reboot
+Now, if you installed your driver reset your PC/laptop.
+It should not be reboot
+but power reset (power off -> power on) because during reboot your drivers could
-check dmesg. should be similar
+be still stay unloaded.
+After boot check output of `dmesg` it should be
+something similar to this:

 ```shell
 $ dmesg | grep Bluetooth